 Specialty in Real Estate

 (9 additional credits) Real estate is a major investment vehicle as well as a vital resource in the economy.
 The real estate specialty supplements the Financial Analysis and Investments concentration with general principles necessary for effective real estate decision-making.
 Courses are taught by faculty from UConn’s nationally renowned Center for Real Estate and Urban Economic Studies.
 The program provides students the flexibility to focus on areas of individual interest.
-The 16-month degree path is not guaranteed with this specialty; courses offered evenings/weekends.
+Courses offered evenings/weekends.
 Learn More.

 Specialty in Healthcare Finance and Insurance

 (9 additional credits) The Healthcare Finance and Insurance specialty supplements the Financial Analysis and Investments concentration with an innovative combination of courses aligned with the particular challenges of the healthcare market.
+Courses are taken under the HCMI course subject designation.
 Courses are taught by faculty and industry leaders associated with UConn’s Healthcare Management and Insurance Studies program.
 The program provides students the flexibility to focus on areas of individual interest.
-The 16-month degree path is not guaranteed with this specialty; courses offered evenings/weekends.
+Courses offered evenings/weekends.
 Learn More.

 STEM Designation for 3 MBA Concentrations

 The following concentrations have STEM (Science, Technology, Engineering and Mathematics) CIP (Classification of Instructional Programs) code designations: Business Analytics, Digital Marketing Strategy, and Financial Analysis and Investments.
 STEM which stands for: Science, Technology, Engineering and Mathematics, qualifies students here studying on a visa to be eligible for 36 months of OPT (Optional Practical Training), rather than the usual 12 months, provided all other eligibility criteria are met.
 STEM graduates are essential to U.S. economic competitiveness and growth and in short supply.
 This OPT extension makes it attractive to businesses to hire international students.
 More Information